 Do a visual inspection of your coolant to ensure it’s not cloudy and check all your hoses as well.
-Hoses can become brittle during the freezing months of winter and, once they get exposed to extreme summer heat, can quickly break down and start leaking.
-Metal parts can also get corroded by road salt, thus making them weaker.
+Hoses can become brittle during the freezing months of winter.
+Extreme summer heat can cause them to quickly break down and start leaking, while road salt can corrode metal parts and make them weaker.
 If you don’t remember when you last replaced any of these components or if any of them look questionable, then we suggest you replace them anyways.
 The parts aren’t expensive and doing so could save you the headache and thousands of dollars should anything so easily preventable break down.

 Belts and Hoses

 Belts and hoses face huge amounts of pressure and tension on a daily basis.
-Add in big swings in temperature and these rubber components are stressed even further.
+Big swings in temperature further stress these rubber components.
 Engine belts, for example, continuously loop around and flex as they work.
 They clock in a massive amount of mileage with all those revolutions and this leads to a lot of wear and tear over time.
 Replacing your engine’s belts are much cheaper than repairing your entire engine, so consider inspecting all your belts for cracks or other kinds of harmful wear.

 Trucks are home to a plethora of important fluids that work tirelessly to ensure the vehicle runs smoothly.
 Depending on the type of truck you have, you’ll want to check, change, and/or flush the following fluids: Transmission, power steering, coolant, power steering, differential, and the like.
 Regular oil changes and filter replacements are also critical for commercial trucks that are accumulating a lot of miles over a short time frame.

 Winter maintenance plans always include battery checks.
 But, did you know that hot weather is actually more damaging to batteries than cold temperatures?
 Weak batteries often fail during excessive heat, which then causes damage to other parts of the truck’s electrical system.
-Make sure your battery is fully charged, top up the electrolyte levels, and ensure the terminals and wire ends are free of debris to ensure a strong connection.
+Ensure that you fully charge your battery.
+Top up the electrolyte levels.
+Ensure the terminals and wire ends are free of debris to ensure a strong connection.

 Tire Pressures and Wear

 Tires that are under- or over-inflated are a huge red flag in hot temperatures.
-If tires are overinflated, they can explode in the excessive heat.
-However, if they’re under-inflated, they can generate excess friction and heat, which then impacts mileage, tire wear, and can also lead to a blowout.
+Overinflated tires can explode in excessive heat, while under-inflated tires can generate excess friction and heat, which affects mileage, tire wear, and can cause a blowout.